 The astronomical horizon divides the sky into two regions.
 Below it, a ray passing through your eye can be horizontal — a fact that has profound consequences.
 Above it, a ray passing through your eye is (ordinarily) always inclined to the horizontal.
 The astronomical horizon is a conceptual, not a visible, feature of the sky; non-astronomers are usually unaware of its importance.

-Because refraction raises a small part of the sky just below the astronomical horizon into the part just above it, the image of this strip of sky at the horizon is, on the average, compressed vertically.
-The appreciable compression is confined to a narrow band that extends only 2 or 3 degrees above the astronomical horizon.
-As the refraction at the astronomical horizon is (typically) about half a degree, that means the usual compression is about 1/6 of the vertical size of an object at the horizon.
-(This is, for example, about the normal flattening of the setting Sun.
-See the Standard-Atmosphere sunset simulation, for example.)
+Because refraction raises a small zone of the sky just below the astronomical horizon into the part just above it, the image of this strip of sky at the horizon is, on the average, compressed vertically.
+The obvious compression is confined to a narrow band that extends only 2 or 3 degrees above the astronomical horizon.
+As the refraction at the astronomical horizon is typically about half a degree, that means the usual compression is about 1/6 of the vertical size of an object at the horizon.
+(This is, for example, about the usual flattening of the setting Sun.
+See the Standard-Atmosphere sunset simulation, for an example.)

 But when refraction is unusually large, a bigger zone of sky that would normally have been below the horizon is crammed into this compressed region.
 Then the average flattening is greatly increased; the Sun can flatten out into a thin line.

 Note that the average compression does not exclude a vertical expansion of some part of the image.
 If one part is expanded, other parts must be even more compressed to fit into the available image space.
-Alternating bands of compression and expansion produce the quasi-rectangular features of the Fata Morgana display that fool observers into thinking they see architectural features such as castles, aqueducts, and cities where no such things exist.
+Alternating bands of compression and expansion can produce the quasi-rectangular features of the Fata_Morgana displays that fool observers into thinking they see architectural features such as castles, aqueducts, and cities where no such things exist.

 I have a separate page devoted to symmetry principles.
 Some of them involve the astronomical horizon (see above).